Liam-Weitzel/SIMD-Exploration/README.md

 Intrinsics can offer the best performance compared to other SIMD programming paradigms if used correctly but sacrifices portability, maintainability, and stability in turn due to its dependency on specific architectures and compilers.
 Intrinsics should not be used outside of high-performance computing applications.
 Apart from compromising maintainability and portability, their long names and complicated documentation increase the risk of bugs due to the potential for incorrect assumptions.
 This is the consensus observed from an analysis of various sources.
 Namely, the publication High Performance Programming by Jeffers et al. (2016) in the chapters: exploration of Quantum Chromodynamids, and Vectorization with AVX-512 intrinsics, recognizes the trade-off between performance and portability due to the architectural dependency.
 Similarly, Martin et al. (2023) in The Designer's Guide to the Cortex-M Processor Family states "The Cortex-M CPU supports saturated maths instructions which stick at their maximum and minimum values...
 If you want to use the saturated maths instructions, you have to access them by using compiler intrinsics or by using the CMSIS-Core functions...".
 Most notably, Krukunas (2015) in Power and Performance bluntly states that "Unfortunately, compiling intrinsics with GCC can be somewhat annoying.” and continues with a explanation detailing intrinsics lack of portability: “This stems from the fact that certain instruction sets can only be generated by the compiler when they are explicitly enabled in the CFLAGS.
 However, when the instruction sets are enabled in the CFLAGS, they are enabled to be generated everywhere, that is, there is no guarantee that all of the instructions will be protected by a CPUID check.
 For example, attempting to compile Intel AVX2 compiler intrinsics without the -mavx2 compiler flag will result in compilation failure."

-Reinders et al. in High Performance Parallelism Pearls (2016) commends the active developments of ‘portable intrinsics’ alternatively referred to as high-level libraries.
+Reinders et al. (2016) commends the active developments of ‘portable intrinsics’ alternatively referred to as high-level libraries.
 “Portable intrinsics can also provide a fast and effective way to develop and experiment with new or proposed hardware architectures.
 Instead of waiting for hardware availability and fully matured auto-vectorizers for an architecture, developers can use portable intrinsics to generate efficient vector code and take advantage of hardware emulators.”
 (Reinders et al., 2016).

 ### High-level libraries

 The most popular approach to SIMD programming is to leverage already existing high-level C++ libraries.
 This method abstracts away intrinsics from the developer by detecting at compile time what architecture the program is being run on and consequently running the appropriate intrinsics given the architecture.
 This approach enables the use of intrinsics whilst supporting portability and maintainability.

 Many of these libraries take a specialized approach to applying SIMD by providing a tool that applies SIMD intrinsics to increase the performance of its processes.
 Interesting examples of such libraries:
-‘simdjson’ which is capable of “parsing gigabytes of JSON per second” (simdjson, 2024).
+- ‘simdjson’ which is capable of “parsing gigabytes of JSON per second” (simdjson, 2024).
-‘sneller’ which is “World's fastest log analysis: Lamda + SQL + JSON + S3” (sneller, 2024).
+- ‘sneller’ which is “World's fastest log analysis: Lamda + SQL + JSON + S3” (sneller, 2024).
-‘computeLibrary’ which is “a set of computer vision and machine learning functions optimised for both Arm CPUs and GPUs using SIMD technologies.” (computeLibrary, 2024).
+- ‘computeLibrary’ which is “a set of computer vision and machine learning functions optimised for both Arm CPUs and GPUs using SIMD technologies.” (computeLibrary, 2024).

 The limitations of using high-level libraries are readily apparent.
 Due to the nature of how these libraries are created, the resulting size of an executable binary will be inflated with ‘dead’ code.
 Furthermore, due to the support for portability, and the unstandardized nature of SIMD registers, a lowest common denominator has to be established.
 As a result, high-level libraries may inadvertently constrain the full usage of more advanced and efficient features in newer architectures.

-The consensus regarding performance when it comes to high-level libraries is established to be significantly lower than the same implementations using intrinsics but significantly faster than auto-vectorized code.
+From the above we can conclude that the consensus regarding performance when it comes to high-level libraries is established to be significantly lower than the same implementations using intrinsics but significantly faster than auto-vectorized code.

 As announced by the C++ International Organization for Standardization (ISO) in their technical specification: ISO/IEC 19570, a high-level SIMD library is coming to the standard C++ library as std::simd in C++ 26.
 It is worth noting that the latest stable release of C++ is version 20 and the experimental release of C++ is 23.
 This addition to the C++ standard library is highly welcomed by the community and has gathered much traction even though the planned release is still far in the future.
 Intel has published an official response to the technical specification published by the C++ ISO where much feedback was shared and discussed.
 Intel being responsible for the market-leading C/C++ compiler (ICC), makes their feedback particularly valuable for the C++ ISO.
 The current implementation of the proposed high-level SIMD library to be added to the standard library can be found on Github.

 ### Measuring performance

-To be able to measure the performance of a program you first have to define a metric.
+To be able to measure the performance of a program one first have to define a metric.
 Carrington et al. (2005) concludes that using a simple and single metric to represent a high performance compute (HPC) workload is 'inadequate', and that the use of an aggregation of various simple metrics will also peform poorly.
 Nonetheless, the 'simple' metric floating point operations per seconds (flops) is often used.
 Numrich et al. (2004) proposes a new metric which is based on 'computational action'.
 "We examine work as it evolves in time and compute computational action as the integral of the work function over time.
 We compare the action generated at less than full power with the action that could have been generated at full power.
 We claim that the goal of performance optimization is to minimize lost, or wasted, action".
 Drawing inspiration from Pohl et al. (2016), the present paper aims to evaluate the different SIMD programming paradigms using execution time, not taking into consideration the efficiency of the program, effectively circumnavigating the unstandardized nature of 'perfomance'.

 //TODO:
 Sources of error